Candlelight Processional (Disney Parks)

-The Candlelight Processional is an annual live Christmas event held in Disneyland Park in California and Epcot at the Walt Disney World Resort in Florida.
-The event was created by Walt Disney himself, and has become an annual holiday tradition for many guests.
-The processional is currently performed for only two nights only at Disneyland, and throughout the holiday season at EPCOT.
+The Candlelight Processional is an annual live Christmas event held in Disneyland Park in Anaheim, California and Epcot at the Walt Disney World Resort in Bay Lake, Florida.
+Through a live orchestra, choir, and narration, the show retells the nativity of Jesus Christ and the story of "the first Christmas".

+Created by Walt Disney and begun in 1958, it has become an annual holiday tradition for both resorts.
+The processional is currently performed for only two nights in December at Disneyland, and throughout the entire month of December at Epcot.

 Event history

 Disneyland

 For the first holiday season at Disneyland in 1955, Walt Disney and Disneyland entertainment director Tommy Walker enlisted the help of Dr. Charles C. Hirt, director of choral music at the USC Thornton School of Music, to hire and train a group of traditional Christmas carolers for atmosphere entertainment.
 Guest choirs and performing groups were also brought in to play at a small bandstand near Sleeping Beauty Castle, which was renamed the Christmas Bowl.

 On the opening day of the park's Christmas festivities in 1955, the carolers, guest choirs, and school bands scheduled to perform that day formed a 300-person mass choir on the steps of the Main Street Station.
 The mass choir returned the following year, this time accompanied by the Disneyland Band.
 In 1957, the guest choirs formed a procession for the first time and followed the Christmas Around the World Parade from the castle to the Central Plaza (or Hub).

 The carolers and choirs were a hit with guests.
 Hirt suggested to Disney that a candlelight procession and ceremony would play well in the park.
 Disney agreed, and the first Candlelight Procession took place in 1958.
 The choirs moved north from Main Street to the Hub and performed facing Hirt, who was conducting in the center of the massed choir.
 But the ceremony was difficult for the audience to view outside the circle.